rollthecloudinc/quell/README.md

 ## Druid+

-Druid can further be simplified by removing s3 and open search for applications that don;t require it.
-Example of these types of apps are smallers sites that don't require data collection or search.
+Druid can further be simplified by removing s3 and open search for experiences that don;t require seach and/or data collection.

 ```mermaid
 flowchart TD